-Screens may be withdrawn from the front of the machine by releasing the spring hooks which hold them, lowering the brushes and sliding the screens in or out of the slots.
-For machines which must be located too close to a wall to allow a full length 1 piece screen to be removed, split two-piece screens may be ordered so that one section of a screen may be removed at a time.
+Screens may be withdrawn from the front of the machine by releasing the spring hooks which hold them and sliding the screens and ball trays in or out of the slots.
+For machines which must be located too close to a wall to allow a full length 1 piece screen and ball tray setup to be removed, split two-piece screens may be ordered so that one section of a screen may be removed at a time.
 The largest section in that case will be 34" long.

 The screen will slide into the grooves in the shoe or rocker sides and up against the stop.
-Snap the screen hooks in position to lock the screen in place and raise the brushes by swinging the brush-adjusting lever back to its original position and locking it with the spring pin.
+Snap the screen hooks in position to lock the screen in place.